MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 1. Customer Insights - Journeys acts upon selection, creates a contact (or lead), records or updates it, and records the consent.
 A 'Thank you' page is then redirected to the contact.

 > [!IMPORTANT]
 > The link in the confirmation email remains valid for only 28 days.
-After that period, the user that received the email will not be able to confirm their opt-in.
+After that period, the user who received the email cannot confirm their opt-in.
-> Please refer to this section for the current limitations of this preview feature.
+> Refer to this section for the current limitations of this preview feature.

 ## Who should use double opt-in?